Photo: Rooftop in Old Havana, Cuba

-I approach weddings and events as a story teller, taking relaxed, beautifully lit photographs that capture the emotions, action and essence of the day.
-I always feel humbled and honored to be trusted to share my art with couples celebrating the most important day of their adult lives, and families celebrating landmark life events.
+Drawing on this background, I approach weddings and events as a story teller, taking relaxed, beautifully lit photographs that capture the emotions, action and beauty of the day.

-I’ve been fortunate that my wedding photography has appealed to visually sophisticated clients—movie and broadcast executives, filmmakers, marketing/advertising professionals, a professional sports team owner, philanthropists, and a former U.S. President.
+I’ve been fortunate that my wedding photography has appealed to visually sophisticated clients—movie and broadcast executives, filmmakers, marketing and advertising professionals, a professional sports team owner, philanthropists and foundations, and a former U.S. President.

 Among publications, my wedding photography has been featured in The New York Times' Vows column, Sophisticated Weddings magazine, New York Weddings, Destination Weddings, Well Wed, and Westchester Weddings magazine.

 My wedding photos have also been selected for nearly fifty global WedAwards.
-And Wedding Wire has given me it’s Couples Choice Award for seven consecutive years based on five-star client reviews.
+And my clients have been kind to write over 100 five-star Google reviews.